lgp171188/launchpad/lib/lp/services/webapp/doc/canonical_url.rst

     >>> country_urldata.inside is countryset_instance
     True

-We need to specify a browser:url for ICountrySet.
+We need to specify an lp:url for ICountrySet.
 We'll use a variation on the zcml that allows us to directly set an ICanonicalUrlData adapter to use.
 The adapter will make its parent the ILaunchpadRoot utility.
 This is not the normal way to do this.
 Normally, we'd just say